-We get so many questions, so many, it’s hard to keep up.
-But a common question I get asked is how to clean a shower properly.
+One of the most common questions I get asked is how to clean a shower properly.

-This is no easy feat.
-However, if you have the right tools, product and technique and do it regularly, you will be in good shape.
-If your shower has not been cleaned in a while, expect more elbow grease to be required the first go.
-Finally, I’ll share some tips with you designed to help maintain your shower between cleans.
+This is definitely one of the jobs that seems harder than it is.
+If you have the right tools, products, and technique, and do it regularly, you will be in good shape.
+If your shower has not been cleaned in a while, however, expect a little more elbow grease to be required the first go.

-1) Tub and tile cleaner.
-For porcelain, glass walls, glass tile and ceramic tile, you can use any tub and tile cleaner that you like, there are great products that I love like Mother’s Choice, or you can use a homemade soap scum cleaner (vinegar and dish soap).
-For natural stone such as granite, slate or travertine, you can only clean it with neutral soap or a specialty stone cleaner.
+Tub and tile cleaner.
+For porcelain, glass walls, glass tile, or ceramic tile, you can use any tub and tile cleaner that you like.
+I love Mother’s Choice, or you can use a homemade soap scum cleaner.
+For natural stone such as granite, slate, or travertine, you can only clean it with neutral soap or a specialty stone cleaner.

-2) Double-sided sponge.
-Look for the non-scratching models, because you don’t want to scratch any finishes.
-Don’t use a cheap sponge here, you need a good quality sponge or else you’ll be working overtime unnecessarily.
+Double-sided sponge.
+Look for the non-scratching kind, to avoid scuffing any finishes.
+Don’t use a cheap sponge here—that will just have you working overtime.

-3) Microfiber cloths for drying walls and the tub, a squeegee if you have one
+Microfiber cloths for drying walls and the tub, and a squeegee if you have one.

-Remove everything from the shower, bottles, soap bars, sponges.
-If you want to clean your loofas, you can fill your bathroom sink with a cup of hydrogen peroxide added to your bathroom sink, and let that soak for about 10 minutes while you clean.
+Remove everything from the shower: bottles, soap bars, sponges.
+(If you want to clean your loofah at the same time, fill your bathroom sink with a cup of hydrogen and water and and let it soak for about 10 minutes.)
 Place bottles to rest on a towel or counter.
-Remove a bath mat if required.
+Remove the bath mat.

-Take your non-scratching sponge and start at the far left wall of the shower, you are going to work clockwise until you tackle all walls.
-Starting at the top, use the scrubbing side of the sponge to wipe soap scum away, use an ‘S’ pattern to ensure you get the full surface.
-Continue down until you get to the bottom of the wall, then move on to the next wall.
-Work in sections if you have a long wall in your shower.
-For heavy soap scum (on non-glass walls or tiles), you may want to sprinkle about a tablespoon of baking soda into your sponge and wet it before you start, squeeze it a few times to work the baking soda in.
+With the scrubby side of your non-scratching sponge, start scrubbing at the far left wall of the shower, and continue down until you get to the bottom of the wall.
+Then move on to the next wall.
+For heavy soap scum (on non-glass walls or tiles), sprinkle about a tablespoon of baking soda onto your sponge and wet it, then squeeze it a few times to work the baking soda in.
 The abrasion will help scrape off the scum.
-Top to bottom, left to right.
-And avoid the temptation to scrub in circles, total time waster.
+Work from top to bottom, from left to right.
+And avoid the temptation to scrub in circles—that is a total time waster.
 Keep doing this until all walls have been cleaned.
-Do NOT rinse the walls yet.
+Do not rinse the walls yet.

 Now, repeat steps 2 and 3 for the tub.
-Spray it down, leave it for 5 of 10 minutes, and then scrub, starting at one end and working your way to the other.
-If your tub is acrylic, you will need to use the soft side of your sponge only as the scrubbing side can ruin the finish.
+Spray it down, let it sit for 5 or 10 minutes, and then scrub, starting at one end and working your way to the other.
+Warning!
+If your tub is acrylic, use the soft side of your sponge only—the scrubbing side can ruin the finish.

 Crank the shower on hot water.
-If you have a removable shower head, start spraying the shower walls down, following the same pattern you used to clean it, far left clockwise to right.
-If you don’t, run the faucet and use a container or milk jug to rinse the walls.
-Once the walls are rinsed, use a squeegee to remove all water from walls, then follow that up with a buff with clean cloths.
+If you have a removable shower head, start spraying the shower walls down, following the same pattern you used to clean it—far left clockwise to right.
+If you don’t, run the faucet and use a container or jug to rinse the walls.
+Once you’ve rinsed, use a squeegee to remove all the water from the walls, then follow that up by buffing with a clean cloth.
 Repeat for the tub.
 Don’t forget to shine the chrome!
-By rinsing everything at the end, you keep things a lot dryer for yourself and use less water.
-It also makes the job easier, efficient and safer.

-To check and see if all soap scum is gone, look at your tub and tiles on an angle, you should not see any greyish lines or dull spots.
-You can also feel it, if you feel any resistance or tension when you run your hand along the surface, it means soap scum is still on the wall.
+To check and see if all soap scum is gone, look at your tub and tiles on an angle—you should not see any greyish lines or dull spots.
+You can also feel it: If you feel any resistance when you run your hand along the surface, it means soap scum is still there.

-Always use a squeegee after your shower has been used.
-It may seem like a lot of work, but it takes about 20 seconds to do and prevents any soap scum from building up on your tiles or glass, because no liquid is lingering.
-The other thing you can try if you don’t have a squeegee, is just taking an old towel and wiping the walls quickly before you leave the shower.
-If the walls are dry, you will never see soap scum because it won’t be able to settle!
+Always use a squeegee after your shower.
+It may seem like a big effort, but it takes about 20 seconds, and prevents any soap scum from building up.
+Alternately, just take an old towel and wipe the walls quickly before you leave the shower.
+If the walls are dry, you will never see soap scum, because it won’t be able to settle!

-You can also create your own shower spray by mixing 50/50 vinegar and water and keeping a spray bottle of that in your shower.
-When you leave the shower, mist it with that mixture.
-That won’t allow the soap scum to cling to the walls.
+You can also create your own shower spray by mixing a 50/50 solution of vinegar and water and keeping a spray bottle of that in your shower.
+When you’re all done in the morning, mist the shower down.
+That will prevent soap scum from clinging to the walls.